Dental insurance made easy at Tend

 Are dental implants covered by insurance?

-In most cases, yes.
+Often, yes.
 However, there are exceptions and rules that are important to know prior to your visit.
-For instance, an implant would not be covered if you were previously missing your tooth and your coverage includes a “Missing Tooth Clause”.
+For instance, an implant would not be covered if you were previously missing your tooth and your coverage includes a “missing tooth clause”.
 At Tend, we can help you determine which rules are in place for your specific coverage.